Obama says still weighing decision on arming Ukraine forces

 But that question has been overshadowed, at least temporarily, by a revived diplomatic push led by Merkel and French President Francois Hollande.
 The two are due to meet with Putin and Ukrainian President Petro Poroshenko in Belarus on Wednesday.

-Obama has long been skeptical of arming proxies in places such as Syria and Ukraine, and "has not said anything ... to suggest he's moved on this issue," said Andrew Kuchins, director of the Russia and Eurasia program at the Washington-based Center for Strategic and International Studies.
+Obama has long been sceptical of arming proxies in places such as Syria and Ukraine, and "has not said anything ... to suggest he's moved on this issue," said Andrew Kuchins, director of the Russia and Eurasia programme at the Washington-based Center for Strategic and International Studies.

 But Kuchins said that if the latest diplomatic effort fails, "then it will be incumbent on the administration to do something in response," such as increasing sanctions on Russia or considering arming Ukraine.